Static Memory Management

 Since xs is discarded at (*), using ys in cont should result in use-after-free.
 To prevent this kind of behavior, the compiler rejects code that might contain any noema in the result of on.
 In this case, since the type of ys is &list(int), the compiler rejects this code.

-This condition might initially appear a bit artificial.
-In the next section, however, we'll see that it can in fact be understood via modal logic.
+This condition may look a bit artificial at first.
+On the next page, however, we'll see that it can be understood via modal logic.

 Using a Noema: Pattern Matching